My Best Friend's Girl (2008 film): Plot

 Tank and Dustin get into a fight and go their separate ways.
 Tank's feelings for Alexis have grown, and he decides to consult with his father.
 After talking with him, he has doubts that he deserves a serious relationship with her.

+Keeping a date with Hilary, a keenly Christian woman who he has promised a fellow office worker to have a bad date with, he hurts Hilary's feelings.
+After he apologizes, they eat and talk about his side hustle.

+English teacher Hilary invites Tank and Alexis to a 1970's style prom.
+There, Tank and Alexis connect more.
 While attending the wedding of Alexis's sister Rachel, he recognizes her as one of his previous bad dates.
-The groom, Josh asks him to keep quiet about his use of his services.
+The groom, Josh, asks him to keep quiet about his use of his services.
 After overhearing Alexis telling Rachel she has fallen for him, Tank's guilt causes him to sabotage their relationship and apologize to Dustin.

 Dustin arrives at the wedding reception, revealing Tank's schemes to Alexis.
-Tank points out his clients, including the groom, and is punched and thrown out.
-Alexis, distraught since Tank used her and Dustin asked for his help to cheaply win her, never wants to see either of them again.
+Tank points out his many clients there, including the groom, and is punched and thrown out.
+Alexis, distraught to have been one of the betrayed women, never wants to see either of them again.
 Later, while talking with Dustin and his father, Tank realizes that he loves Alexis, so they encourage him to reconcile with her.
-Finding her, he jogs with her for a few miles in an attempt to make amends, but Alexis is unmoved.
+He jogs with her for miles in an attempt to make amends, but Alexis is unmoved.

-Three months later, Tank is on a date when Alexis sees him and spontaneously decides to sabotage it by embarrassing him.
+Three months later, Tank is on a date when Alexis sees him and decides to embarrass him.
 Throwing wine in his face, she then announces to the whole restaurant that he left her pregnant.
-He soon catches on to her "joke", and they continue to loudly exchange insults (some of which shadow ones used previously), each trying to best the other in a "play argument" of insults and bantering, after which they reconcile with a kiss.
+He catches on to her "joke", and they continue to loudly exchange insults, each trying to best the other in a "play argument", after which they reconcile with a kiss.

-The film ends, suggesting their relationship is back on.
-As the titles roll, Dustin and Alexis's roommate Ami sleep together after realizing their common sexual interests.
+Meanwhile, Dustin and Alexis's roommate Ami sleep together after realizing their common sexual interests.